 Sensory changes: People with PD often lose their sense of smell.
 This can happen long before other symptoms appear.
 Experts consider it a predictor of PD.
 Some people experience a numbness, tingling, and prickling in the skin.

 Pain: Pain is a common problem with PD, affecting over

 A person can have PD for a long time without noticeable symptoms.
 In addition, many of the symptoms can also occur with other conditions.

 This makes it difficult to know when something is wrong.
 It can also make it hard for a doctor to diagnose PD.

 Anyone who notices changes in their movements, thinking, or other bodily functions should see a doctor.

-If the diagnosis is PD , early treatment can help reduce most of the symptoms that occur with this condition and medication can also slow the disease progression.
+If the diagnosis is PD , early treatment can help reduce most of the symptoms that occur with this condition and improve quality of life.